 Growing up poses different challenges and struggles for everyone, and it is an entire dilemma for teenagers to find someone they can trust with their struggles.
 When teenagers realize that they are stuck, their best bet is to turn to their parents.
 However, not all teens feel comfortable opening up to their parents.
-However, when they do?
-It’s a very good sign that you’re doing right by them.
+However, when do they do?
+It’s a perfect sign that you’re doing right by them.

 They Follow Your Rules and Boundaries

 As much as we love to let our teenagers express themselves, as parents, we still have to guide them by establishing safe rules and boundaries.
-Rules are great for growing teens, as they help our kids understand consequences, and having boundaries helps to curb their excesses.
-The fact is, teenagers that lack boundaries are more likely to get in trouble, but rules help keep them in check.
+Rules are great for growing teens, as they help our kids understand consequences, and having boundaries helps curb their excesses.
+The fact is, teenagers who lack boundaries are more likely to get in trouble, but rules help keep them in check.

-No one likes to be bound by rules, but when teenagers understand the purpose and benefits of having these rules, they are much likely to accept them.
-Moreover, when your kids follow your rules and boundaries, they are much likely to follow the rules and boundaries in whatever social setting they find themselves in, as well.
+No one likes to be bound by rules, but when teenagers understand the purpose and benefits of having these rules, they are likely to accept them.
+Moreover, when your kids follow your limitations and boundaries, they are much more likely to follow the rules and boundaries in whatever social setting they find themselves in, as well.
 In effect, they are more likely to keep themselves controlled in situations where it is needed.

 They Have Friends and Hobbies

 Furthermore, having an active hobby is another sign to look out for to ensure they are healthy and well-adjusted.
 That means they love something, and they can enjoy being occupied with it.
-Whether it’s a sport they enjoy, building model cars or trains, fashion and make-up, or even something as simple as spending time playing video games can indicate that your child is fairly healthy and normal.
+Whether it’s a sport they enjoy, building model cars or trains, fashion and make-up, or even something as simple as spending time playing video games, can indicate that your child is relatively healthy and normal.

 They’re Optimistic about the Future